Liu Yuzhu

-Liu Yuzhu (刘玉珠; born December 1957) is a Chinese politician and the current director of the National Cultural Heritage Administration.
+Liu Yuzhu (刘玉珠; born December 1957) is a Chinese politician who was the director of the National Cultural Heritage Administration from October 2015 to July 2021.

-He was a delegate to the 19th National Congress of the Communist Party of China.
+He was a delegate to the 19th National Congress of the Chinese Communist Party.

 Biography

 Liu was born in Huaiyuan County, Anhui, in December 1957.
 After the Resumption of College Entrance Examination in September 1979, he entered the East China University of Political Science and Law, where he majored in law.
 After university in 1983, he was assigned to the Ministry of Culture and over a period of 30 years worked his way up to the position of Assistant Minister.
 In October 2015 he was appointed director of the National Cultural Heritage Administration, replacing Li Xiaojie.